-Total amount deferred related to this Plan included in deferred compensation as of December 31, 2014 amounted to \$175.
+Total amount deferred related to this Plan included in deferred compensation as of December 31, 2016 amounted to \$64.

-Total liability under the Plan for the non-financial consultant employees not deferred, included in accrued employee compensation and benefits, amounted to \$1,085.
+Total liability under the Plan for the non-financial consultant employees not deferred, included in accrued employee compensation and benefits, amounted to \$577.

 Under the Plan, retail division (financial consultants) participants' deferred compensation must be deferred completely.
-The principal and interest thereon have a vesting period of three years.
+The principal and interest thereon have a vesting period of three years for plan years 2014 and earlier.
+For plan years 2015 and thereafter, the vesting period is five years.
 The deferred compensation expense related to this Plan is recognized over the vesting period.
 The interest on the principal amount deferred is the result of earnings of the investment of such principal in certain financial instruments as defined by the Plan.

-Total Plan liability for retail division employees as of December 31, 2014 amounted to \$1,619 included as deferred compensation in the Statement of Financial Condition.
+Total Plan liability for retail division employees as of December 31, 2016 amounted to \$1,355 included as deferred compensation in the Statement of Financial Condition.